osl-incubator/scicookie/README.md

 [Cookieninja](https://github.com/cookieninja-generator/cookieninja) **A
 Cookiecutter Fork** command-line utility.
 It serves as an initial structure which can be used by beginners as well as full-fledged developers to simplify the project creation process and save considerable amount of time.
-Scicookie enables projects with an initial layout that includes recommended tools, workflows, and project structure.
+SciCookie enables projects with an initial layout that includes recommended tools, workflows, and project structure.